 Clinical Medicine & Research

-The latest issue of the Clinical Medicine & Research journal was released in March, features four original articles by Health System authors.
+The latest issue of the Clinical Medicine & Research journal was released in June, features three original articles by Health System authors.

 Institutional Review Board